muschellij2/process_head_ct/index.md

 package, `pydicom`, `dicom2nifti` in `MATLAB`, and using large imaging suites such as using `ITK` image reading functions for DICOM files and then write NIfTI outputs.
-We recommend `dcm2niix` (<https://github.com/rordenlab/dcm2niix>) (Li et al. 2016) from for CT data for the following reasons: 1) it works with all major scanners, 2) incorporates gantry-tilt correction for CT data, 3) can handle variable slice thickness, 4) is open-source, 5) is fast, 6) is an actively maintained project, and 7) works on all 3 major operating systems
+We recommend `dcm2niix` (<https://github.com/rordenlab/dcm2niix>) (Li et al. 2016) for CT data for the following reasons: 1) it works with all major scanners, 2) incorporates gantry-tilt correction for CT data, 3) can handle variable slice thickness, 4) is open-source, 5) is fast, 6) is an actively maintained project, and 7) works on all 3 major operating systems